darwingrosse/AMT-Transcripts/README.md

 If the `audio` subcommand is used, the generated `html` file will have the same name with `_audio` appended before the extension, e.g.
 `HTML/transcript-0005_audio.html`
+The generated `HTML/transcript-0005_audio.html` has a default style to facilitate distinguishing it from the plain `html`generated when omitting the `audio` subcommand.
+The `audio` default style can be overridden by providing a `css` file named `../HTML/j2h.css`.
+There's an example file `../HTML/j2h_example.css`.

 **Note**: If no audio file is passed via the `-a` option, the `audio` subcommand will look for an audio file in the folder `../AUDIO` based on the